Monthly Archives: June 2012

 The Right is all abuzz and rightfully outraged about what should be considered President Obama's Watergate moment.
 Obama's attempt at a complicated gun control gimmick and propaganda effort blew up in his face and has unleashed a myriad of unforeseen consequences.

-The recent claim by the administration of 'Executive Privilege' to stonewall congressional inquiries into this momentous disaster that unfolded under the supervision of his own Attorney General.
+The recent claim by the administration of ‘Executive Privilege’ to stonewall congressional inquiries into this momentous disaster that unfolded under the supervision of his own Attorney General.
+A great many writers are weighing into the fight with fists flying.
+Below are just a couple of examples of the righteous outrage and justified indignation being expressed all over the net.

 Food Stamp fraud & abuse: “Business as Usual”